News and Reviews

 We’re eager to hear from you to benefit from your feedback and ideas, and to share your accomplishments and news with other member societies?
 Please e-mail your contributions (see below) to email@example.com.

-You’ll be receiving your 2008 dues notices in late January.
+Thank you for paying your membership dues in a timely manner.
 Please help us give your society proper credit for payment by e-mailing us at firstname.lastname@example.org with the details of your wire transfer.